 Complete Plans and Specifications for Prioritized Projects Identified in Feasibility Studies

-The Program is projected to meet its FY 2017-18 target to complete plans and specifications for prioritized projects identified in feasibility studies.
-Consultants are currently developing a design for the Bayfront Canal Outfall, including: site condition analysis, utility investigation, geotechnical exploration, and environmental permitting work related to the California Environmental Quality (CEQA) process.
-Completion of plans and specifications for priority projects will follow completion of the site investigation and feasibility studies.
-Additional efforts include significant collaboration and coordination with: impacted cities, other County departments’ resilience initiatives, the San Francisco Bay Regional Water Quality Control Board, the San Francisco Bay Restoration Authority’s Advisory Committee, the Bay Area Flood Protection Agencies Association (BAFPAA), Resilience by Design, and the South Bay Salt Pond Restoration Project.
-Finally, the Program is developing a standardized process for managing multiple flood resilience projects.
+Additional efforts by the Program have included leading the Flood and Sea Level Rise Resiliency Agency Information Gathering and Proposal process and significant collaboration and coordination with impacted cities, other County departments’ resilience initiatives, the San Francisco Bay Regional Water Quality Control Board, the San Francisco Bay Restoration Authority’s Advisory Committee, the Bay Area Flood Protection Agencies Association (BAFPAA), Resilience by Design, and the South Bay Salt Pond Restoration Project.
+Finally, the Program is continuing to develop a standardized process for managing multiple flood resilience projects.

-- Continue to work with MOU partners to complete feasibility studies, prioritize projects, and complete design bid packages within mutually agreed-to schedules
+- Continue to work with Memorandum of Understanding (MOU) partners to complete feasibility studies, prioritize projects, and complete design bid packages within mutually agreed-to schedules and budgets

 - Continue to identify grant funding and other cost sharing opportunities for projects identified by MOUs and feasibility studies